Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Customized Design for RLWE-based Cryptosystems

-This section proposes a customized design of the encrypted controller presented in Section~\ref{sec:swhe} for Ring-LWE based cryptosystems, utilizing the properties introduced in Section~\ref{subsec:rlwe} where the addition and multiplication of several messages can be computed over ciphertexts at once.
+This section proposes a customized design of the encrypted controller presented in Section~\ref{sec:swhe} for RLWE-based cryptosystems, utilizing the properties introduced in Section~\ref{subsec:rlwe} where the addition and multiplication of multiple messages can be computed at once.
 Consequently, the proposed method reduces the number of homomorphic operations at each time step, the communication load between the plant and the controller, and the amount of encrypted control parameters stored at the controller compared to the design in Section \ref{sec:swhe}.

 In order to utilize Property~\ref{prop:2}, we encrypt the plant input $u(k)$ and the output $y(k)$ each into a single ciphertext, then represent \eqref{eq:uz} as a combination of element-wise additions and multiplications.
 To begin with, let the matrix $\mathcal{H}$ be split into $2n$ matrices as \\ where $\mathcal{H}_i\in\R^{h\times l}$ and $\mathcal{H}_{n+i}\in\R^{h\times h}$, $i=1,2,\ldots,n$.
 Then, \eqref{eq:zdyn} can be rewritten as